Jazz hold off late rally, beat undermanned Warriors 113-109 - WHIZ News

-Not long after both coaches finished answering postgame questions from the media, a spokesman for the Jazz told reporters to exit the building.
-Outside, they were instructed by security to leave the premises.

-Utah players quickly headed for their cars in the parking lot — center Rudy Gobert was still in uniform as he left.
-Warriors players boarded their team bus.

-Bojan Bogdanovic scored 17 points for the Jazz, and Gobert had 19 rebounds and seven blocks.
+Bojan Bogdanovic added 17 points for the Jazz, and Rudy Gobert had 19 rebounds and seven blocks.
 Utah shot 51% from the field and outrebounded Golden State 48-37.

 Golden State rallied from a 21-point deficit and cut it to 111-109 with 22.8 seconds left on back-to-back baskets from Burks and Robinson.
 Mitchell and Conley each hit a free throw in the final seconds to seal the victory for Utah.